-At the point where the yellow railing meets the green railing, there is a really nice resting area on either side of the trail.
+At the point where the yellow railing meets the green railing, there is a nice resting area on either side of the trail.
 We highly recommend taking a break to catch your breath and enjoy the views.

 Steps with the Green Rails

-There is an immediate and visible change in Tsing Shan Path from the resting area.
+There is an immediate and visible change in the Tsing Shan Path from the resting area.
 But fortunately, as the trail gets more rugged, the views get better!

-In fact, there is a small viewing platform on the steps shortly after the resting area.
+There is a small viewing platform on the steps shortly after the resting area.
 Although the views are nice, they’re still primarily of Tuen Mun below.